Cognitive Sovereignty — How To Think For Yourself When AI Thinks For You by Steve Raju

 Finlandization

-When you still look like you're thinking for yourself — but the actual thinking stopped happening somewhere around six months ago.
+When you still look like you're thinking for yourself.
+But the actual thinking stopped happening somewhere around six months ago.

 You're still writing.
 Still deciding.
 Still signing your name on things.
 But ask yourself honestly: